Lumberj3ck/lumberj3ck-site/content/posts/my-first-post.md

 title = 'New post'
 date = 2024-05-02T11:36:52+02:00
 draft = false
+summary = 'Set is muttable cause we have methods like add or remove while frozenset is not.
+You can check this by calling dir from object and if there is some methods which mutate state it is mutable data type.'
 +++

 This **tutorial** is written for anyone who is new to Go.
 In it we'll explain what packages, import statements and modules are in Go, how they work and relate to each other and — hopefully — clear up any questions that you have.
 We'll start at a high level, then work down to the details later.